SAIKIRANN226/AWS_DevOps_Notes/Ansible/Session-18.md

   for configuration management and application deployment.

 ### What is configuration management ?
 For example if you buy a new laptop, you need to install softwares and setup like username and passwords and connect to wifi etc. This is nothing but configuring your new laptop what you required.
 So similarly in linux also, before deploying application, we need to make the server ready.
-For example
+For example below
 - Installing Packages.
 - Installing Programming languages.
 - Installing Build tools.